An Oliphant Never Forgets :: v1.0.0

 • Slack bot webhook

-Just like how classic hexagonal architecture meant that the central application service didn't know anything about Kafka or HTTP (at least it shouldn't), the AI agent doesn't need to know the specific technologies implementing those interfaces.
+Same as classic hexagonal architecture: the central application service doesn't know anything about Kafka or HTTP (at least it shouldn't), and the AI agent doesn't need to know the specific technologies implementing those interfaces.

 Outbound Side